-We were impressed, when we started investigating wine aerators, with the different ways in which designers have approached a simple job.
-This very neat, rather stylish but quite expensive device is a combined wine aerator and pourer, that is surprisingly compact and – according to customers – very effective.
+We were impressed when we started investigating best wine aerators, with the different ways in which designers have approached a simple job.
+This very neat, rather stylish but quite expensive device is a combined red wine aerator and pourer, that is surprisingly compact and – according to customers – very effective.
 Is the best red wine aerator UK customers can buy?

 The upper part is the cork section, through which the wine is poured, becoming suitably aerated as it is.
 This is all very clever and it is a popular, inventive item that has a number of satisfied fans.
 However, we will say that there are complaints of it leaking, of it not keeping the wine cool, and of poor quality, and it’s also quite expensive.

-This is a clever package that will certainly be high on the Christmas gift list of ideas – especially at a remarkable price that is little over £15 – and one that combines a vacuum wine saver, as we have seen before, with an aerator attachment.
-The idea is you decant your wine into the save – a rather nice metal cylinder – and attach the sealing cap, and you can then attach the wine aerator to that, so you have a nice, all-in-one device.
+Next on our list of products to make your wine taste better is a clever package that will certainly be high on the Christmas gift list of ideas – especially at a remarkable price that is little over £15 – and one that combines a vacuum wine saver, as we have seen before, with an aerator attachment.
+The idea is you decant your wine into the save – a rather nice metal cylinder – and attach the sealing cap, and you can then attach the red wine aerator to that, so you have a nice, all-in-one device.